Dulwich Picture Gallery: Gallery design

 Before Soane settled on his final design, he proposed a number of other ideas around a quadrangle belonging to the Alleyn's charitable foundation to the south of the college buildings.
 The schemes proved too ambitious and only the gallery was built, conceived as one wing of the quadrangle.
 The mausoleum was Soane's idea, as Bourgeois had merely indicated a desire to be buried in the college chapel.
 Soane recalled Bourgeois' desire to construct a mausoleum in Desenfans' home and his design was axiomatic to that of the Charlotte Street house.
 Bourgeois and Desenfans, along with Desenfans' wife, who died in 1815, are buried in the gallery's mausoleum.
 Alms houses constructed by Soane along the west side of the gallery were converted into exhibition space by Charles Barry Jr. in 1880 and an eastward extension was built to designs by E. S. Hall between 1908 and 1938.

 On 12 July 1944, during World War II, the mausoleum and west wing galleries were badly damaged by a German V1 flying-bomb and bones were scattered across the lawn in front of the gallery.
 The three sarcophagi in the mausoleum now contain approximately a skeleton each.
 The buildings were refurbished by Austin Vernon and Partners and re-opened by the Queen Mother on 27 April 1953.

 A modernist café, education rooms, disabled access and lecture theatre by Rick Mather were added in 1999.
 At the same time parts of Soane's original design were restored and the latest refurbishment was opened by Queen Elizabeth II on 25 May 2000.

 In 2023, the gallery announced plans for a £4.9 million redevelopment designed by the architects Carmody Groarke, encompassing a new sculpture garden in the southern portion of the site and a new building for school and family activities.
+The building, ArtPlay Pavilion, opened in September 2025, with a soft play area inside for children, and complete with the renovation of a nearby building into a cafe.